Last updated on July 10, 2025

 Arcane Signet (Warhammer 40k) | Illustration by David Astruga

 While it can be troublesome to decide whether you need that land or if you can remove it to include just one more jank spell, you have come to terms that there are just some mana generators that stay where they are.
-In a format dictated by quality, mana generation is one of those pieces that remains very much in the realm of efficiency no matter how many of them we run.
+In a format dictated by quality, mana generation is one of those pieces that remains very much in the realm of efficiency no matter how many of them you run.

 That’s all from me for now.
 Stay safe, stay healthy, and wash your hands!